Our Mission

 Our Organization

-Rochester’s Pridefest began in 1998 under the leadership of Gay and Lesbian Community Services of Southeastern Minnesota (GLCS) and was held every year for nearly the next two decades.
+Rochester’s Pridefest began in 1998 under the leadership of Gay and Lesbian Community Services of Southeastern Minnesota (GLCS) and was held every year for nearly two decades.

-There are other Pride celebrations in Minnesota, but no other city has as rich an international population.
-As Rochester continues to grow, new opportunities to refashion this city as a welcoming, inclusive place for people of all gender identities and sexual orientations are presenting themselves.
+There are other Pride celebrations in Minnesota, but no other city has as rich of an international population.
+As Rochester continues to grow, we are continually presented with new opportunities to refashion this city as a welcoming, inclusive place for people of all gender identities and sexual orientations.
 We welcome all individuals, organizations, and businesses who are interested in participating as a sponsor to do so.
-The generosity of the wider community will be critical for Rochester to have a successful Pride in 2019 and to affirm that all are welcomed and valued within our community.
+The generosity of the wider community will be critical for Rochester to have a successful annual Pride festival and to affirm that all are welcomed and valued within our community.

 Our Values